Generalized Filippov solutions for systems with prescribed-time convergence: Motivating examples

 \begin{exmp} Consider system \eqref{eq:sys} with previously defined right-hand side \eqref{eq:exmp:f}--\eqref{eq:exmp:g}.
 Note that $\f(\cdot, t)$ is globally Lipschitz continuous on every compact subset of $[0,T)$.
 Hence, for every $\x_0 \in \RR^2$ and $t_0 \in [0,T)$, the function $\x : [t_0,T) \to \RR^2$ given by $\x(t) = \M(T-t) \M(T-t_0)^{-1} \x_0$ with

-is the unique classical solution with $\x(t_0) = \x_0$; it is depicted in Fig.~\ref{fig:bv}.
+is the unique classical solution with $\x(t_0) = \x_0$; for $T = 1$, it is depicted in Fig.~\ref{fig:bv}.
 However, its only continuous extension to $[t_0,T]$ with $\x(T) = \bm{0}$ is not absolutely continuous, because it does not have bounded variation.
+Indeed, the total variation of the term $g(\tau) = \tau \cos \frac{1}{\tau}$ with $\tau = T-t \in (0,T-t_0]$, for example, is bounded from below by wherein $I = \lceil\frac{1}{(T - t_0) \pi} \rceil$.
 Hence, every (nontrivial) continuous function defined on $(T-\epsilon, T+\epsilon)$ with $\epsilon > 0$ that satisfies the corresponding inclusion \eqref{eq:sys:inc} almost everywhere is \emph{not locally absolutely continuous}.
 As a consequence, no nontrivial classical solutions exist on intervals of this form, i.e., classical solutions cannot be continued beyond the singularity occuring at $T$.\mex \end{exmp}

 The next example shows that, for systems that do \emph{not} feature prescribed-time convergence, continuability of bounded solutions can fail due to yet another problem. \begin{exmp} Consider system \eqref{eq:sys} with